react-cosmos/react-cosmos/CONTRIBUTING.md

 * Use _CamelCase_ for components: `DragHandle.js` or `DragHandle/index.js`
 * Use _kebab-case_ for any other path: `packages/react-cosmos-shared/src/resolve-user-path.js`

+When creating a module:

+* **Named exports** are preferred over default exports
+* **Function declarations** are preferred over arrow functions at the module level (one reason is that the order doesn't matter when using the former)

 Please follow these rules or challenge them if you think it's worth it.

 #### Use Git conscientiously